jskubick/unity-scenedump-xml/README.md

    * If the array is null, no substitutions are made.
    * Note that this is simple String.Replace(before,after), and does NOT involve regular expressions.
    * If  you *really* want regular expressions, look at XmlSceneDumperOptions.abbreviateType() and abbreviateValue().

+* `propertyTypesToInclude` is what distinguishes 'terse' from 'compact'... 'terse' includes only SerializedProperty values that are of type ObjectReference.
+To include all types of SerializedProperty, leave this set to its default value: null.